varigence/docs/varigence/docs/bimlflex/support/setting-up-adventureworkslt2012-source-database.md

 ---
+sidebar_position: 6
-title: Setting up the AdventureWorksLT source database
+title: Setting up an AdventureWorks sample source
 description: Directions on how to set up AdventureWorksLT as source database with detailed steps and supporting documentation
 tags: [BimlFlex, Walkthrough]
 ---